 - Changes in sleeping pattern—too much or too little

 - Experiencing dramatic mood changes

 - Seeing no reason for living or having no sense of purpose in life or value to others

 What should you do if you or someone you know shows these signs?

 Take action by seeking help as soon as possible by contacting a mental health professional, a parent, or by calling Lines For Life at 1-800-273-TALK (8255).
 You can also reach the YouthLine at 1-877-968-8491 or by texting teen2teen to 839863.

-If you are worried about a friend who is thinking about suicide, you might also want to check out the When a Friend Is Thinking About Suicide fact sheet.
-If you or your friend are having suicidal thoughts, the Suicidal Thoughts: Wanting to End Your Life article may help you manage those urges.
+If you are worried about a friend who is thinking about suicide, you might also want to check out the When a friend is thinking about suicide article.
 Remember that it’s important to look out for these types of suicide warning signs in order to create a healthy environment to your friend, yourself, and others around you.